Semecarpus australiensis: Description

 The fruits are a true nut attached beneath a colourful fleshy receptacle.
 To the casual observer it appears to be a "fruit" (the receptacle) with a "seed" (the nut) on the outside.
 The receptacle is actually the swollen flower stem or pedicel and is much larger than the nut (see images below).
 Neither are edible to humans in their raw state due to the presence of highly irritant resins.

 Taxonomy

-Semecarpus australiensis was first described by the prodigious German botanist Adolf Engler.
+Semecarpus australiensis was first described by the German botanist Adolf Engler.
 His treatment was published in volume 4 of Monographiae Phanerogamarum in 1883.

 Etymology

 The genus name Semecarpus is from the Latin semi-, meaning half, and the Ancient Greek κᾰρπός (karpós), meaning fruit.
 It is a reference to the appearance of the fruit.
 The species epithet means "from Australia".

 Distribution and habitat

 The natural range of Semecarpus australiensis is from the Moluccas in the west, into New Guinea, the Bismark Archipelago, Vanuatu and New Caledonia in the east; and south to the coastal parts of the Northern Territory and Queensland in Australia.

 It grows in lowland rainforest, monsoon forest and gallery forest, close to the sea or to water courses.